Types of Madd in Tajweed: Complete Classification Guide

 Practice Strategies

-1. Master Classification System
+1. Learn the Classification System

 2. Practice Each Type Separately

-3. Use Metronome for Timing
+3. Use a Metronome or Timer for Timing

 4. Create Recognition Drills